Trota of Salerno: Practica secundum Trotam (Practical Medicine According to Trota)

 The work that Trota is most immediately associated with as author is the Practica secundum Trotam ("Practical Medicine According to Trota"), which covers a variety of different medical topics, from infertility and menstrual disorders to snakebite and cosmetics.
 Trota was a famous authority on obstetrics and a renowned midwife in Salerno.
 Although her works are known for their practical information on gynecology and obstetrics, Trota also wrote on medical problems faced by both men and women.
 In her practical book of medicine, Practica Secundum Trotum, she dedicated about three quarters of the text to ailments that are not specific to women, such as internal diseases, fevers, and wounds.
 This illustrates that Trota was not limited to problems in gynecology or obstetrics when treating her patients.

 Trota's writings included radical ideas that were not common in that time, claiming that both men and women were responsible for failure in conception.
-This daring statement that questioned a man's ability to reproduce caused a lot of controversy on her work.
-Her work also included variety of advice on conception, menstruation, caesarian sections, and childbirth.
+This daring statement that questioned a man's ability to reproduce caused a lot of controversy about her work.
+Her work also included a variety of advice on conception, menstruation, caesarian sections, and childbirth.
 Most of her texts were written for male doctors to educate themselves about the female body since all the works at the time were written by men who had no experience with treating women and their medical issues.
 These written works were used centuries after they were published, as they paved the way to the pre-modern treatment towards women's medical issues.

 The Practica was first discovered in 1985 by California Institute of Technology historian John F. Benton.
 Benton found the text in a Madrid manuscript likely written at the very beginning of the 13th century.
 A second, partial copy of the text was discovered by Monica H. Green in a manuscript now in Oxford.
 In 1995, Piero Cantalupo published a complete transcription of the original Latin text in the Madrid manuscript; no complete translation into English has yet been published.